metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 Note that there is no such thing as compressed Verified Collections.
 Collections are still NFTs created in the realm of Metadata and Master Edition `token-metadata` accounts.
 There are instructions to `verify_collection` and `unverify_collection`, as well as a `set_and_verify_collection` instruction for the case where the collection was set during the mint. `mint_to_collection_v1` is an instruction can be used to mint and verify a collection at the same time.
 Currently `decompress_v1` will fail for verified collection compressed assets, and will only be successful for unverified / no collection compressed assets.
 The complete flow for decompressing a verified asset would be to unverify its collection, decompress, and reverify collection through traditional means.
 All of these require either the true Collection Authority to be a a signer, or a delegated Collection Authority to be a signer along with providing a Collection Authority Record PDA.
 See the Metaplex documentation on [`Certified Collections`](https://docs.metaplex.com/programs/token-metadata/certified-collections) for more information on verifying collections.

-### Transfer ownership, delegate authority, and burn an NFT.
+### Transfer ownership, delegate authority, and burn a cNFT.

-Compressed NFTs support transferring ownership, delegating authority, and burning the NFT.
+Compressed NFTs support transferring ownership, delegating authority, and burning the cNFT.
 See the [Instructions](##Instructions) section below for details.

-### Redeem an NFT and decompress it into an uncompressed Metaplex NFT
+### Redeem a cNFT and decompress it into an uncompressed Metaplex cNFT

-Redeeming an NFT removes the leaf from the Merkle tree and creates a voucher PDA account.
-The voucher account can be sent to the `decompress_v1` instruction to decompress the NFT into an uncompressed Metaplex NFT.
+Redeeming a cNFT removes the leaf from the Merkle tree and creates a voucher PDA account.
+The voucher account can be sent to the `decompress_v1` instruction to decompress the cNFT into an uncompressed Metaplex cNFT.
 As mentioned above this will cost rent for the Metadata and Master Edition `token-metadata` accounts that are created during the decompression process.
-Note that after a compressed NFT is redeemed but before it is decompressed, the process can be reversed using `cancel_redeem`.
-This puts the compressed NFT back into the Merkle tree.
+Note that after a compressed cNFT is redeemed but before it is decompressed, the process can be reversed using `cancel_redeem`.
+This puts the compressed cNFT back into the Merkle tree.

 ## Accounts